mjtiv/AI-Laziness-Trap/README.md

 And here’s the paradox: this post, warning about AI laziness… was written by AI.

 So — does that make me lazy too?

+## About
+This repo is part of an ongoing series of thought pieces on the future of AI utility, creativity, and culture.
+Contributions, comments, and discussions welcome.